(A History of) The Harlem chapter of the Congress of Racial Equality

-A former chairman for the housing committee, England shifted the direction of HC’s approach to dealing with housing issues.
-Whereas the emphasis previously had been directed towards getting better housing for middle class Blacks in white neighborhoods, urban renewal becomes HC’s new priority.
+A former chairman for the housing committee, England shifted the direction of New York CORE's approach to dealing with housing issues.
+Whereas the emphasis previously had been directed towards getting better housing for middle class Blacks in white neighborhoods, urban renewal becomes New York CORE's new priority.
 Working along with activists like Jesse Gray, their rent strike campaigns in Harlem placed emphasis on where working class and poor Blacks already lived.

 Education became an even bigger issue in 1964 when CORE joined the Citywide Committee for Integrated Schools.
 A coalition led by Reverend Milton Galamison, a former chairman of Brooklyn NAACP, the demonstrations targeted the de facto segregation of the NYC public school system.
 As part of a national school protest, their first city wide school boycott in February resulted in a third of NYC’s school children staying home.
 According to the New York Herald Tribune, it was at the time the largest civil rights demonstration in the history of the country (approximately 450,000 people), larger even then the March on Washington a year earlier (approximately 250,000 people).